 Not minor if: The test was performed during an NRC inspection.

-Example l: An NRC inspector requested to review a licensee’s in-transit security response program for shipping Special Nuclear Material (SNM).
+Example 10l: An NRC inspector requested to review a licensee’s in-transit security response program for shipping Special Nuclear Material (SNM).
 Although the licensee had a security program for in-transit shipments, they informed the NRC inspector that they were not responsible for security of the shipments once the shipment departs their site.
 Since the licensee delivered the SNM to the carrier for transport, the inspector requested written confirmation that the receiver accepted responsibility for in-transit security.
 The licensee was unable to provide written confirmation.

 The violation: Failure to properly arrange for in-transit physical protection of SNM of low strategic significance as required by 10 CFR 73.67(g)(1)(v), which requires that a licensee agree in writing to arrange for the in-transit physical protection when they are not the shipper.